 - ‘Pointing’is once you’ve bought the domain, then ‘point’ it to your Hosting company where your website is hosted.
 They give you the DNS (Domain Name Server) details which look like a phone number and you add this into your Domain Name account settings so that your domain name will point to your website.

-If Your Domain Name is Registered by Someone Else
+If Your Domain Name is currently Registered by Someone Else

 Sometimes people register a domain name, but do not add Auto Renew or they ignore the repeated renewal demand emails which are automated.
 You will not get a nice letter or a phone call from the Registrar.